HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Boston Fern

-It might drop it's leaves regularly but the Boston Fern (Nephrolepis) doesn't do this because of being put in a dimly lit location.
-Like all the plants listed here, it's perfectly happy growing in places like this.
-The leaf loss is actually caused by our bad watering routine!
-Tip - They like moist soil!
+It might shed it's leaves regularly but the Boston Fern (Nephrolepis) doesn't do this because of being put in a dimly lit location.
+Like all the plants listed here, it's perfectly content growing in such spots.
+The leaf loss is actually caused by an inconsistent watering routine!
+Tip: They prefer consistently moist soil!

-Grow the Boston Fern if you appreciate it's graceful, drooping fronds and tranquil calming effect.
-It looks good and puts up with a lot.
-One of our favorites.
+Grow the Boston Fern if you appreciate its graceful, drooping fronds and tranquil, calming effect.
+It offers aesthetic appeal and remarkable resilience.
+It remains one of my favorites.

 Boston Fern in a blue bucket